Tauseef11/CloudProject/Cloud_Project/README.md

 Anime.py application

-How to run in command line - navigate to directory - pip install requirements.txt - python Anime.py - select IP address
+How to run in command line - navigate to directory - pip install requirements.txt - python Anime.py - open IP address link

 #A cloud based RESTful API with cassandra and kubernetes implementation.
-# uses Studio ghibli api - url shows list of films with description, release date, film name and id.
+#uses Studio ghibli api - url shows list of films with description, release date, film name and id.
 #App includes a login page & homepage.
 #Page one is login page
 #Page two is homepage